andrew/ultimate-awesome/README.md

 - [free-sql-resources](https://github.com/getvmio/free-sql-resources) - SQL Free Resources | This repo collects 24 of free resources for SQL. 🗃️ Master the language of data with our SQL Sandbox repository!
 Featuring a comprehensive collection of free resources, courses, and an online SQL playground, this is your training ground for querying, manipulating, and managin.
 - [free-tensorflow-resources](https://github.com/getvmio/free-tensorflow-resources) - TensorFlow Free Resources | This repo collects 24 of free resources for TensorFlow. ⚡ Harness the power of machine learning with our TensorFlow Dojo repository!
 Featuring a comprehensive set of free TensorFlow learning materials and a hands-on online environment, this is your training ground for .
 - [free-unix-resources](https://github.com/getvmio/free-unix-resources) - Unix Free Resources | This repo collects 21 of free resources for Unix. 💻 Navigate the powerful world of Unix with our Unix Command Center repository!
 Explore free Unix resources and courses to master essential concepts and gain practical experience.
 Perfect for system administrators, developers,.
-- [free-version-control-resources](https://github.com/getvmio/free-version-control-resources) - [Version Control Free Resources] This repository collects 12 of free resources for Version Control. 🔄 Master the art of code management with our Version Control Vault!
+- [free-version-control-resources](https://github.com/getvmio/free-version-control-resources) - Version Control Free Resources | This repo collects 12 of free resources for Version Control. 🔄 Master the art of code management with our Version Control Vault!
 This repository provides a wealth of free resources and hands-on learning opportunities focused on version control systems.
-Essen.
+Essential f.
 - [free-web-development-resources](https://github.com/getvmio/free-web-development-resources) - Web Development Free Resources | This repo collects 79 of free resources for Web Development. 🌐 Craft the future of the web with our Web Dev Workshop repository!
 Explore a comprehensive collection of free courses and resources covering all aspects of web development.
 With an interactive online pl.
 - [awesome-sysadmin-tools](https://github.com/GitCroque/awesome-sysadmin-tools) - Inspired by Awesome Sysadmin.
 - [awesome-iGEM](https://github.com/gitter-badger/awesome-iGEM) - A community-curated list of awesome iGEM resources.